Whole neighborhoods razed by Oklahoma tornado that killed 24

 Limke rode out the tornado at her daughter's school and was surrounded by its destruction on Tuesday at her rented Westmoor home.
 For blocks around, houses were reduced to heaps of rubble and trees were stripped of their leaves.
 The air was tinged with the smell of wet pine from wrecked homes.

-The National Weather Service upgraded its calculation of the storm's strength on Tuesday, saying it was a rare EF5, the most powerful ranking on the Enhanced Fujita Scale, with winds exceeding 200 miles per hour (320 kph).
+The National Weather Service upgraded its calculation of the storm's strength on Tuesday, saying it was a rare EF5, the most powerful ranking on the Enhanced Fujita Scale, with winds exceeding 200 miles per hour.

 TOLL COULD RISE